hashicorp/consul/website/source/docs/agent/http/agent.html.markdown

 The return code is 200 on success.

-### <a name="agent_force_leave"></a> /v1/agent/force-leave/\<node\>
+### <a name="agent_leave"></a> /v1/agent/leave

-This endpoint is hit with a GET and is used to trigger a graceful leave and shutdown of the agent.
+Added in Consul 0.7.2, this endpoint is hit with a PUT and is used to trigger a graceful leave and shutdown of the agent.
 It is used to ensure other nodes see the agent as "left" instead of "failed".
 Nodes that leave will not attempt to re-join the cluster on restarting with a snapshot.

 For nodes in server mode, the node is removed from the Raft peer set in a graceful manner.
 This is critical, as in certain situations a non-graceful leave can affect